Science News Roundup: Global licence deal to provide COVID antibody test tech free to poorer countries - WHO; NASA launches test mission of asteroid-deflecting spacecraft and more | Technology

 Science News Roundup: Global licence deal to provide COVID antibody test tech free to poorer countries - WHO; NASA launches test mission of asteroid-deflecting spacecraft and more

 The formation of the group comes after the government released a report in June, encompassing 144 observations, which said there was a lack of sufficient data to determine the nature of mysterious flying objects.
-Experimental chewing gum may reduce virus spread; Booster shot protection may be longer lasting The following is a summary of some recent studies on COVID-19.
+Long COVID risk no lower with breakthrough infection; COVID-19 survival improves for European cancer patients The following is a summary of some recent studies on COVID-19.

 Following is a summary of current science news briefs.